 Though every element of a divorce has the potential for challenge, it is always the issue of parenting time and child support that is the most heart-wrenching.
 All too often, divorcing parents get caught up in the calculations and the competition and forget about what is in the best interests of their children.
-At Teddi Ann Barry, P.C., we help our clients work within the parameters provided by Colorado law, with an eye to making sure that your needs are met and your children’s sense of each parent’s place within the family remains intact.
+At Teddi Ann Barry, P.C., we help our clients work within the parameters provided by child custody Colorado law, with an eye to making sure that your needs are met and your children’s sense of each parent’s place within the family remains intact.
+Colorado divorce child custody can be a complicated matter and a person should reach out to an experienced Denver custody lawyer.

 Calculating Child Support